 Professor Maya Steinitz teaches civil procedure, complex litigation, corporations, international business transactions, and international arbitration.
 Her research focuses on a wide range of topics in public and business international law, transnational dispute resolution, and the global legal profession.
 She is one of the nation’s leading experts on litigation finance.
-Some of her works-in-progress include a book about cross-border mass tort litigation titled “The Case for an International Court of Civil Justice” (forthcoming, Cambridge University Press), “Transnational Litigation as Prisoners’ Dilemma” (with P. Gowder), and “The Nature and Cost of Cross-border Mass Tort Litigation: An Empirical Analysis” (with P. Gowder).
+Her works-in-progress include a book about cross-border mass tort litigation titled “The Case for an International Court of Civil Justice” (accepted for publication by Cambridge University Press) and “The Nature and Cost of Cross-border Mass Tort Litigation: An Empirical Analysis” (with P. Gowder and J. Solow).
 She is also working on a book project tentatively titled “Law and the Self: An Imaginary Exchange of Letters between H.L.A.
 Hart and G.H.
 Mead.”
 Her publications are available on Social Science Research Network.